Please share & link to this page if you find the following resources useful.

-A blog article from our own website which details good practice together with common sense advice reiterating that avoidance is the worst thing you can do when managing stress related absence.
+A blog article from our own website, which details good practice and common-sense advice, reiterates that avoidance is the worst thing you can do when managing stress-related absence.

 Produced by the Mindful Employer initiative, this short video portrays the difficulties that arise through poor communication and shows how talking to each other enables support and understanding.

 Short film about mental health conversations

 A short video (on our own website) about the do’s and don’ts of managing mental health conversations at work.

 On the Change Your Mind website, Northern Ireland’s regional campaign to tackle stigma and discrimination around mental health.
 This page offers a few tips to help anyone get started to talk about mental health.

 This HSE guide provides templates to help start conversations with employees to prevent work-related stress.
 The 6 templates are based on the HSE Management Standards.
 They are designed to help initiate simple, practical conversations to get Managers and Employees talking about possible causes of work-related stress.
 Preventing work-related stress in schools is a specific guide for School Leaders.